Ilja Dragunov: Westside Xtreme Wrestling (2013–2020)

-Progress Wrestling (2018–2022)
+Progress Wrestling (2018–2020, 2022)

 On 14 May 2018 at Super Strong Style 16, wXw general manager Christian Michael Jakobi arrived in Progress Wrestling, and challenged Pete Dunne to a match with Dragunov at an undetermined date.
 At Chapter 69, Dragunov appeared in the promotion for the first time, squaring off with Dunne, much to Jakobi's delight.
-At Chapter 72, Dunne accepted the challenge and the match would be set at Progress' upcoming event at Wembley Arena.
-At Chapter 75, Jakobi continued to insult Dunne, to which he would drag Jakobi to the ring to attack him, before Dragunov made the save and the two faced off again.
+At Chapter 72, Dunne accepted the challenge and the match was set for Progress' upcoming event at Wembley Arena.
+At Chapter 75, Jakobi continued to insult Dunne, to which he dragged Jakobi to the ring to attack him, before Dragunov made the save and the two faced off again.
 During Progress' tour of Germany, at the Oberhausen show, Dunne called out Dragunov, following British Strong Style's win over Rise (Ivan Kiev, Lucky Kid and Pete Bouncer).
 Once again, the two had a scuffle which had to be broken up by the officials.
 On 1 October, Dragunov's debut match for Progress ended in defeat, when Dunne trapped Dragunov's arm and then manipulated his hand to force the submission.

 Dragunov began 2019 with a win over Timothy Thatcher at Chapter 83, but did not appear for the promotion until Super Strong Style 16.
 On night one, Dragunov defeated Chris Brookes in the first round.
 On night two, he quickly defeated Trevor Lee in the quarter-final, and on night three, he was in a three-way elimination match in the semi-final with David Starr and Travis Banks.
 Dragunov was the first wrestler to be eliminated when Banks defeated him by pinfall.
 At Chapter 91, he defeated Jordan Devlin in a number one contender match for the Unified World Championship, but the following day, at Chapter 92, he was defeated by Walter.

 At Chapter 95, Dragunov took part in a rumble match for the Proteus Championship, which replaced the Atlas Championship.
 Dragunov entered in at number two in the match, and eliminated Niwa, TK Cooper and Chuck Mambo, before he and William Eaver simultaneously eliminated each other.
 From October to December, he was involved in a series of matches with Cara Noir.
 Having traded wins over each other at Chapter 96 and Chapter 97, the feud was ended at Chapter 99 in a two out of three falls match, in which Dragunov lost.

+Dragunov made a one night return to Progress Wrestling at Chapter 131: 10th Anniversary Show on 25 March 2022, defeating Cara Noir.